Shivkumar13/Shivkumar13/README.md

-- 👋 Hi, I’m @Shivkumar13
+- 👋 Hey, This is Shivkumar, working as a Software Maintenance Engineer at Red Hat OpenShift.
 - 👀 Big fan of Technology, Programming and Entrepreneurship.
-I’m interested in Kubernetes, OpenShift and Edge Computing.
-And likes to code in Go.
+I’m interested in Kubernetes, OpenShift and Edge Computing, and likes to code in Go.
 - 🌱 I’m currently exploring more on Golang and stuff.
 - 💞️ I’m looking to collaborate on CNCF projects, and various open source projects.
 - 📫 Reach me on https://twitter.com/ShivkumarOple